jlgrimes/swissiwashi/README.md

-POM (Packala Open Manager) is a lightweight TOM clone written in React for people who don't have access to TOM or would prefer something more lightweight.
-POM is only to be used for *unsanctioned* events.
+Swissiwashi is a lightweight TOM clone written in React for people who don't have access to TOM or would prefer something more lightweight.
+Swissiwashi is only to be used for *unsanctioned* events.

 Everything I'm going to say in the calculations section is essentially a carbon copy of [Chris Schemanske's awesome article on how this stuff works](https://sixprizes.com/tiebreakers/), I just put it into code.

 Special thanks to Kenny Packala, Solomon Shurge, and Chris Schemanske for testing.

+## What is TOM?

+First off, I'd like to preface the program that inspired this one, which is TOM (Tournament Operations Manager).
+TOM is the official tournament that Pokemon TCG tournament organizers use for every tournament imaginable in the TCG.
+Swissiwashi isn't meant to replace TOM by any means, it's just meant to be more lightweight and accessible to all.

 # Data Structures